Share This Guide, Choose Your Platform!

 An EIS ‘carry back’ feature is available when an individual invests under the scheme.
 The EIS relief `carry back’ feature will allow you to treat all or part of the cost of shares that you acquire in one tax year as though you had acquired those shares in the prior tax year.
 Relief is then given against the Income Tax liability from the previous year rather than against the tax year in which you bought those shares.
 In addition, this is subject to the overriding limit for relief for each year.

-An investor who invests in the Enterprise Investment Scheme can claim relief once the company sends through an EIS3 form.
-Once the investor receives this, they can make their claim through their Self-Assessment tax return.
+An investor who invests in the HMRC Enterprise Investment Scheme can claim relief once the company sends through an Enterprise Investment Scheme claim form.
+The official form for this is an EIS3 form.
+Once the investor receives this, they can make their claim for EIS relief (HMRC) through their Self-Assessment tax return.
 They will do this in the tax year that covers the share issue, although, as mentioned earlier, there is also the `carry back’ feature.

 Please visit the HMRC website article if you need more details and information on the EIS scheme.

-Although the Enterprise Investment Scheme is not suitable for all, it could be worth considering.
+Although the Enterprise Investment Scheme (HMRC) is not suitable for all, it could be worth considering for some UK contractors and other individuals.
+When you invest via one of these schemes, you can benefit from EIS tax benefits.
 If you have savings that are not earning a reasonable interest rate, this is one option you could consider.

-It is important to note that the EIS tax relief is attractive.
+It is important to note that the EIS income tax relief is attractive.
 This is because you can save a fair amount of personal tax.
 However, this also does depend on your level of earnings.
+You will also need to review the EIS eligibility guidelines before investing.

 Finally, you will need to do detailed research before investing in any company.
 As part of this, you should also look at how your potential EIS fund investment might perform in the future.